 Shop Around Extensively

-One of the best ways seniors can save is getting quotes from at least 5 to 10 insurers for comparison.
+One of the best ways seniors can save is by getting quotes from at least 5 to 10 insurers for comparison.
 Rates for the same coverage can vary significantly across providers.
 Take time to gather multiple quotes.

 Adjust Your Term Lengths